Association of British Theatre Technicians: Remit

 The purpose of the ABTT Theatre Show is to bring together drama schools, Trade Associations and live entertainment under one roof to help explore the connection between these different Industries.

 The ABTT Theatre Show has been developed by the ABTT to be relevant across theatre, TV, film and commercial work.
 A broad range of technical disciplines are covered, bring relevant to venue operators, production staff, theatre consultants and students addressing issues of health and safety, codes of practice, live performance, academic development, and other relevant matters.

 Exhibitor Technology, Live performance and specialist advice is made available for a wide range of issues which relate to theatres and places of entertainment.
 These include theatre design, sound design, stage lighting, live performance, and issues relating to health and safety issues matters that relate to places of entertainment.

 ABTT Awards

-Each year the Theatre show presents the ABTT Awards.
+Each year the ABTT Theatre show presents the ABTT Awards on the evening of the first day.
+These include "the ‘ABTT Technician of the Year Award’ which recognises the contributions of seasoned individuals in backstage roles who consistently demonstrate technical excellence; the ‘ABTT Award for Emerging Excellence’ which celebrates the achievements of newcomers in any backstage role or discipline; and the ‘ABTT Award for Environmental Sustainability’ which acknowledges a significant contribution by an individual to furthering environmental sustainability within the theatre industry."
+New for 2024 is the ABTT Award for Costume and ABTT Award for WHAM Design which aim to honour the expertise and significant contributions of industry professionals, as well as the creative collaborations they foster within the production process.

 In 2014, these awards were presented for the first time in combination with the National Awards for Stage Management in a joint ceremony with the Stage Management Association, with the host for the awards being actress Lesley Manville.